 - The issuer’s license number, type of license, the license’s issue date, and the state or jurisdiction where it was licensed.

-If you are traveling overseas with your ESA, including Hawaii, Puerto Rico, and the US Virgin Islands, you may need to bring additional paperwork.
+If you are traveling overseas with your ESA or pet, including Hawaii, Puerto Rico, and the US Virgin Islands, you may need to bring additional paperwork.
 Always check in advance of traveling on the international flight what paperwork you will need.
 (See below for resources).

 Prepare Your ESA for Flight!

 Once you have all the necessary paperwork, you’ll need to get your ESA ready to fly!